upbound/docs/content/core-concepts/kcl/resource-schemas.md

 items = _items
 ```

-You can manually import schemas using the `import` stanza.
-The schemas imported in your function are used by the KCL IDE extension to provide a rich experience.
+The `import` stanza in your function allows you to manually import schemas.
+The
+KCL VSCode extension can also parse the imported schemas for the same benefits.

 ## Schema-powered experiences in an IDE

-To take full advantage of the KCL IDE experience with resource schemas, you need to declare the resource type.
+To take full advantage of the KCL IDE experience with resource schemas, you need
+to declare the resource type.
 Here's an example:

+To use the KCL VSCode extension with resource schemas, you must declare a
+resource type.

+In the example below, adding the `v1beta1.Instance` resource enables code
+completion, context hints, and resource specific information.

 ```yaml
 import models.v1beta1 as v1beta1